-Kavalov/Peteves: Status and perspectives of biomas to liquid fuels in the European Union (2005); IEA: Biofuels for Transport (IEA, 2004);
+Kavalov/Peteves: Status and perspectives of biomas to liquid fuels in the European Union (2005);

-Teaching activities and methods: Lecture
+IEA: Biofuels for Transport (IEA, 2004); Teaching activities and methods: Lecture Assessment: written and/or oral exam

 190592102 Digital Modelling and Big Data Simulation

 The module provides students with the necessary skills and knowledge needed for the scientific analysis of large amounts of data.
 The students develop different modeling approaches (design, classification, verification, validation) and derive different types of simulation (static, dynamic, solvers, etc.) from the modeling approaches.
 Based on the knowledge gained, optimization approaches and strategies, as well as concepts of big data analyzes are developed.
 After completion of this module, students are able to handle simulation projects independently: from project definition to documentation.